 Caffeine withdrawal symptoms can appear as soon as 12 hours after lessened or stopped intake.
 The worst of the symptoms come after 24 to 48 hours, sometimes lasting up to a week.

-While drinking three cups of coffee is considered an average amount of caffine consumption, those who guzzle 10 cups per day are considered excessive.
+While drinking three cups of coffee is considered an average amount of caffeine consumption, those who guzzle 10 cups per day are considered excessive.
 A more intense withdrawal period is experienced with jitteriness, sleeping difficulties, headaches, nausea, anxiety, increased heartbeat, and a flushed face.